pragsmike/PromptCritical/docs/API.md

 (create-prompt db-dir prompt-text & {:keys [metadata]})
 ```

-Creates a new prompt in the database, writes it to a file, and returns its complete prompt record.
+Atomically creates a new prompt in the database and returns its complete prompt record.
+The file write is guaranteed to be all-or-nothing, preventing partial or corrupt files on creation.

 **Arguments:**